LOP: Loss of Pay

 LOP Full Form

-LOP or Loss of Pay, refers to a situation where an employee takes leave without sufficient leave balance but with the employer’s approval.
+The full form of LOP is Loss of Pay.
+LOP refers to a situation where an employee takes leave without sufficient leave balance but with the employer’s approval.
 During LOP, the employee doesn’t receive a salary for the specific day of leave.
 It’s like taking unpaid leave and can affect the employee’s earnings.
 Employers allow LOP for unplanned time off, causing a temporary loss of salary.

 Employees Who Avail Leave Against the Company Policy Would Also Come Under LOP.